Table of Contents

-Daniel (Daniel 2; 4): God gave the Babylonian kings dreams which were interpreted by Daniel the prophet fortelling of future kingdom that would rule the world till the coming of Christ and also of warnings.
+Daniel (Daniel 2; 4): God gave the Babylonian kings dreams which were interpreted by Daniel the prophet foretelling of the future kingdom that would rule the world till the coming of Christ and also of warnings.

 Zacharias (Luke 1:5-23): God spoke to Zacharias that he would have a son – John the Baptist.

 Joseph (Matthew 1:20; 2:13): God instructed Joseph in a dream to marry Mary.
-Later on, God gave him 2 dreams telling to go to Egypt so Herod could not kill Jesus and another to tell him Herod was dead and he can go back home.
+Later on, God gave him a dream telling to go to Egypt so Herod could not kill Jesus and another to tell him Herod was dead and he can go back home.

 Pilate’s wife (Matthew 27:19): God warned Pilate through his wife’s dream saying not to hurt Jesus.

 Peter (Acts 10:9-15): God gave Peter a vision telling him that God had pronounced the Gentiles “clean” and that he should start preaching to them.

 Paul: Paul had several visions.
 One instructing him to preach in Macedonia (Acts 16:9-10).
 Another was that he should continue preaching in Corinth (Acts 18:9-11).
 And another was about heaven (2 Corinthians 12:1-6).